uidaholib/oral-history-collections-template/notes.md

 ## Reprocess with new script

-- brocke_frank_4: diarization problems around 20; premiere over-parses. aw - script c and d both failed - try again with large model with script_d (pending - run with three speakers)
+- brocke_frank_4: diarization problems around 20; premiere over-parses. aw - script c and d both failed - try again with large model with script_d (pending - run with three speakers) -- try with B?
 - clyde_lola_4: diarization breaks down around 33 minutes; premiere over-parses. aw - script c and d both failed - try again with large model with script_d (pending - run with four speakers) -- attempted with script_c medium model and still faulty in diarization -- try with B?
 - halen_alben_2: subtle diarization problems; premiere struggling with dialogue.
-Halen's wife also speaks in the interview but is not named in the metadata. aw - script c and d both failed - try again with large model with script_d (pending - run with three speakers)
+Halen's wife also speaks in the interview but is not named in the metadata. aw - script c and d both failed - try again with large model with script_d (pending - run with three speakers) -- try with B?
 - sundberg_arthur_5: both f_script and Premiere failed.
 Will run with large model for two speakers (pending). -- attempted with script_c medium model and still faulty in diarization -- try with B?

 ## Missing Audio